Florida Keys Open Water SCUBA

 Campers are responsible for round trip airfare to EYW, baggage fees at the airport, and additional money for snacks or souvenirs.

-Please note campers must provide PRINTED proof of a negative COVID-19 test from within 3 days of arrival at camp OR FULL (at least two weeks after final dose) vaccination to be checked-in.
+Please note: Campers must provide printed proof of a negative COVID-19 test, regardless of vaccination status, from within 3 days of arrival at camp to be checked-in.
 Low-risk behaviors are advised after testing and prior to camp.

 2022 SCUBA Keys Camp Dates: